gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 ## BeiDou

-People’s Republic of China was also concerned with the importance of an accurate (and independent) navigation and timing satellite system.
+People's Republic of China was also concerned with the importance of an accurate (and independent) navigation and timing satellite system.

 According to the China National Space Administration, in a communicate dated on